Football in Australia

-In Australia it is not unusual for football fans to follow or play more than one code of football and spectate major events from multiple different codes, though strong lifelong allegiances are evident in some where football cultures are most ingrained.
-Immigration to Australia and internal migration have had a significant effect on football followings in parts of Australia, and even has an influence on where Australians move.
+In Australia, it is not unusual for football fans to follow or play more than one code of football and spectate major events from multiple different codes, though strong lifelong allegiances are evident in some where football cultures are most ingrained.
+Immigration to Australia and internal migration have had a significant effect on football followings in parts of Australia, and even have an influence on where Australians move.

-Prior to the Federation of Australia there was no dominant football code and football was played under a variety of rules since 1829.
-By the 1860s, Australian football and rugby became entrenched in Melbourne and Sydney respectively.
-The first intercolonial football matches were being played by 1870s and led to the formation of the first intercolonial governing bodies in Australian rules and rugby.
-Soccer or "British Association Football" was first introduced in the 1870s, although it has struggled against the full contact codes it has increased in popularity since the 1890s.
-Women's soccer dominated female participation from the 1920s until recent times when the organisation of Women's Australian Football saw it boom in popularity.
+Prior to the Federation of Australia, there was no dominant football code and football was played under a variety of rules since 1829.
+By the 1860s, Australian football and rugby became entrenched in Melbourne and Sydney, respectively.
+The first intercolonial football matches were being played by the 1870s and led to the formation of the first intercolonial governing bodies in Australian rules and rugby.
+Soccer or "British Association Football" was first introduced in the 1870s; although it has struggled against the full contact codes, it has increased in popularity since the 1890s.
+Women's soccer dominated female participation from the 1920s until recent times, when the organisation of Women's Australian football saw it boom in popularity.
 Strong Australian regional rivalries have helped keep a regional football code divide in Australia, popularly known as the "Barassi Line", strong for generations.
 This divide was still strongly evident in the 1980s after the first national competitions became established.
 Rugby continued to dominate in Queensland and New South Wales and Australian football, while still being played throughout, dominated the rest of the country.
 Other traditional divisions have also continued to some extent, including rugby league and rugby union's class/socio economic division and soccer's dominance amongst some minority migrant communities.
 Most attempts to move outside these traditional boundaries have been largely unsuccessful.